fortythreesam/FourthYearProject/report/report.md

 ### 2.3 Evaluation Metrics

-As shown above, we have four methods of evaluating the effectiveness of a denoising filter.
+As shown above, there are four methods of evaluating the effectiveness of a denoising filter.
 The main reason for this is that the EA optimizes the result based on the fitness function.
 One of the above metrics will be used as the fitness function, and then use the others to analyse its effectiveness in other areas.

 #### 2.3.1 Root Mean Squared Error (RMSE)